benswinney/AWS-SAA-C02-Course/README.md

 to the same server no matter what the distributed load is.
 Applications should be designed to hold session stickiness somewhere other than EC2.
 You can hold session state in, for instance, DynamoDB.
 If store session state data externally, this means EC2 instances will be completely stateless.

+#### 1.12.6.5 Connection Draining

+To ensure that an ELB stops sending requests to instances that are de-registering or unhealthy while keeping the existing connections open, use connection draining.
+This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.
+The maximum timeout value can be set between 1 and 3,600 seconds (the default is 300 seconds).
+When the maximum time limit is reached, the load balancer forcibly closes connections to the de-registering instance.

 ---

 ## 1.13.
 Serverless-and-App-Services